NixOS/rfcs/rfcs/0145-doc-strings.md

 > This RFC aims for general rules for doc-strings.
 > Features like: "what different sections exist" and if they might have complex rules (e.g., type: syntax) are not specified.
 >
-> Providing a formal skeleton where the nix community can extend sections
+> Providing a formal skeleton where the nix community can extend sections.

 ## Proposed solution